-- Respiratory hygiene and cough etiquette refer to measures taken to reduce the spread of viruses via respiratory droplets produced when a person coughs or sneezes - Disposable single-use tissues should be used to cover the nose and mouth when sneezing, coughing or wiping and blowing the nose - Used tissue should be disposed of promptly in the nearest foot operated waste bin - Some residents may need assistance with containment of respiratory secretions.
+- Respiratory hygiene and cough etiquette refer to measures taken to reduce the spread of viruses via liquid respiratory particles produced when a person coughs or sneezes; - 2.
+Disposable single-use tissues should be used to cover the nose and mouth when sneezing, coughing or wiping and blowing the nose; - 3.
+Used tissue should be disposed of promptly in the nearest foot operated waste bin; - 4.
+Some residents may need assistance with containment of respiratory secretions.
 Those who are immobile will need a waste bag at hand for immediate disposal of the tissue.
-Hands should be cleaned with either soap and water or ABHR after coughing sneezing, using tissues or after contact with respiratory secretions and contaminated objects - Staff and residents should be advised to try to avoid touching their eyes, mouth and nose
+Hands should be cleaned with either soap and water or ABHR after coughing sneezing, using tissues or after contact with respiratory secretions and contaminated objects; - 5.
+Staff and residents should be advised to try to avoid touching their eyes, mouth and nose.